tcarland/spark-hive-tools/README.md

 Compares the columns of an external database table (via JDBC) to a given Hive Table with the option of comparing column values by running a sum of n cols aross y rows.

-**Testing**
+*Testing*

-The test for DBValidate uses a mysql instance to run the comparison.
+The test for DBValidate uses a Mysql instance to run the comparison.
 The following will seed the test data in both MySQL and Hive for running the test app.

 ```